This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If tails are frozen, thaw them overnight in the fridge, or in a bag submerged in cold water on the counter for about 30 minutes.

 Butterfly the lobster tails.
 Using kitchen shears, cut down the center of the shell lengthwise, starting from the end opposite the tail fins, continuing down until you reach the tail but without cutting the tail.
 You want to cut through the top of the shell, but don't cut through the bottom shell.
 Use your thumbs and fingers to spread open the shell on top, then gently pull the lobster meat upward, separating it away from the bottom shell, leaving the end attached to the tail fin intact.
 Slightly push together the empty shell underneath and place the row of meat on top.
 Place the butterflied lobster tail onto the baking sheet.
+(See the post above for a visual of this process.)

 In a small bowl, whisk together the melted butter, garlic, lemon juice, smoked paprika, and cayenne.
 Brush the butter mixture over the lobster meat.